zaltark/zaltark/README.md

 - 👀 I’m interested in ...
 Linux!
 Specifically learning how it works and becoming apart of the community.

 - 🌱 I’m currently learning ...
-Flatpaks!
-I did the tutorial for Snaps too, but I think Flatpaks are better.
+General Fedora/CentOS

 - 💞️ I’m looking to collaborate on ...
-Anything related to flatpaks!
-And Fedora.
-And Gaming!
-I need Linux to become a pro gaming system.
+Anything!

 - 📫 How to reach me ...
 Discord would be best probably.  - zaltark